Junglee (2019 film): Production

 In September 2016, it was announced that Jammwal will star as a veterinary doctor in Rohan Sippy's film titled Junglee which will "mirror a unique friendship between man and an animal."
 Sippy said that the idea of the film came to him after seeing the classic 1971 Salim–Javed film Haathi Mere Saathi, though it also has some similarities with Tom-Yum-Goong.
 However, the film later went to American director Chuck Russell, who is known for directing The Mask (1994), Eraser (1996) and The Scorpion King (2002).

 Jammwal performs an animal flow style of combat for the film.
 His upbringing in Kerala and his background in the Indian martial art of Kalaripayattu helped him prepare for the role.
 As a Kalaripayattu practitioner, he grew up interacting with animals.
 With his prior experience as a stuntman, Jammwal performed his own stunts for the film, which impressed Russell.

 While talking about his first experience directing an Indian film, Russell said that he wanted to make a film "that is true to India, but uses the music, dance and the wonderful artists in Bollywood to tell a universal story about returning to the natural world".
 The principal photography of the film began on 5 December 2017 and was finished in the summer of 2018.
 Out of 100, four elephants were selected for the film after scouting in India and Sri Lanka.
 Junglee was shot in Thailand.
 The scenes involving elephants were shot in the presence of Thai crew members.
-Few scenes were also shot in the Jungles of Odisha and West Bengal.
+A few scenes were also shot in the Jungles of Odisha and West Bengal.